ryanfarber/prompty/README.md

 	fromText: {
 		prompt2: "you are a helpful assistant named {{assitantName}}.  the current date is {{currentDate}}" // format variables in {{}}
 	},
-	throwPromptError: false // throw error if input variables do not match prompt variables })
+	strict: false // throw error if input variables do not match prompt variables, or variables are missing })

 // assign variables at run time